patilumesh600/ContactManagementSystem/README.md

 -	Add * on Compulsary filed

 # Steps for Run Project:
--	Download Project and open in visual studio and build that project
+-	Download Project and open in visual studio
 -	Excecute DBChnages.txt file on sql sever
 -	Change connection string in Web.config file
+-	Build Project and Run project